 Be prepared for a variety of different careers including research, crime investigation, private forensic sciences, etc.

-Course accredited by A3ES on 07-04-2016 (NCE); University Education - 2nd cycle of studies leading to a Master's degree.
+Course accredited by A3ES for 6 years on 07-04-2016 (NCE); University Education - 2nd cycle of studies leading to a Master's degree.

 English (minimum 10 students)